hackersanddesigners/chatty-pub/front/docs/CSS.md

 It is very similar to the examples above. `🍓` is the selector, so the rule will apply to each message with a strawberry reaction.
 Then follows the block `{` and `}`.
 And in the block, there is property, `color: red;`.

-_A small difference with regular CSS is that you don't need to add the period in front of the selector **Chatty-pub** will handle that for you._
+_A small difference with regular CSS is that you don't need to add the period in front of the selector ChattyPub will handle that for you._

-Because of the way Zulip handles the emoji reactions, not all emoji are available or sometimes they don't exactly correspond to the emoji you might type in the #rules channel.
-To help with sorting this out you can roll over a message in **Chatty-pub** and see the reactions that are applied.
+Because of the way Zulip handles the emoji reactions, not all emoji are available or sometimes they don't exactly correspond to the emoji you might type in the `#rules` channel.
+To help with sorting this out you can roll over a message in ChattyPub and see the reactions that are applied.
 Sometimes the translation is unavailable, in that case you'll see something like `:working_on_it:` instead of the emoji you expected.
 In that case remove your reaction and find an other emoji that does work.

 ### About formatting